Prince singles discography: Other charted songs

-This section includes songs that were not released as commercial or promotional singles, but charted in the US due to airplay by radio stations.
+This section includes songs that were not released as commercial or promotional singles, but charted in the US due to airplay by radio stations or digital song sales.

 Internet downloads

 In this section all full songs are listed that have only been made available for download on the internet.

-"Extraloveable Reloaded" and "Groovy Potential" were finally included on the album HITnRUN Phase Two (2015).
+"Extraloveable Reloaded" and "Groovy Potential" were finally included on the album Hit n Run Phase Two (2015).

-"The X's Face" was later included on the album HITnRUN Phase One (2015).
+"The X's Face" was later included on the album Hit n Run Phase One (2015).

 Streams

 This section lists full songs that have only been made available to stream over the internet by Prince or a third-party affiliated to Prince, or to which Prince delivered a song for streaming purposes like music streaming services.